-goes before the reset line.
-When this input turns on the current (accumulated) count will return to zero.
+One goes before the reset line.
+When this input turns on the current (accumulated) count value will return to zero.

-second input is the address where the pulses we are counting are coming from.
+The second input is the address where the pulses we are counting are coming from.

-is the name of the counter.
-If it is wanted to call it "000", then "C000" would be put.
+Cxxx is the name of the counter.
+If it is wanted to call it ''000'', then ''C000'' would be put.

-wanted to count before turning on a physical output to box them 5 would be put here.
+wyyyy is the number of pulses we want to count before doing something.
+If 5 widgets are wanted to count before turning on a physical output to box them 5 would be put bere.
 When the counter is finished (i.e we counted yyyyy widgets) it will turn on a separate set of contacts that we also label Cxxx.

-Note that the counter accumulated value only changes at the off to on transition of the pulse put.
+Note that the counter accumulated value only changes at the off to on transition of the pulse input.